-A16 When performing analytical procedures, the practitioner may use the intended users' expectation of numbers or ratios.
-These can then be included as a premise in the terms of the engagement or in the report, for example.

-A17 If the practitioner uses the work of an expert, then the practitioner may:
+- A16 When performing analytical procedures, the practitioner may use the intended users' expectation of numbers or ratios.
+These can then be included as a premise in the terms of the engagement or in the report, for example. - A17 If the practitioner uses the work of an expert, then the practitioner may:

-- Evaluate the adequacy of the work of the expert, including his objectivity and expertise in the performance of the procedures; - Determine whether the work performed corresponds with the procedures described in the terms of the engagement. - A18 Paragraphs 31, A19 and A20 are intended for a situation in which the practitioner becomes aware of suspected fraud or non-compliance with laws and regulations during the course of the engagement.
-These paragraphs are not intended for a situation in which an practitioner is asked to perform agreed-upon procedures in the context of a suspected fraud or non-compliance with laws and regulations. - A19 In such a case, the practitioner will determine whether he is required to report a suspected fraud or non-compliance with laws and regulations to an authority outside the entity, as stipulated in the Anti Money Laundering and Terrorist Financing Act ('Wet ter voorkoming van witwassen en financieren van terrorisme' (Wwft)). - A20 The practitioner reports any factual findings that were found in the performance of the engagement.
+- evaluate the adequacy of the work of the expert, including his objectivity and expertise in the performance of the procedures; - determine whether the work performed corresponds with the procedures described in the terms of the engagement. - A18 Paragraphs 31, A19 and A20 are intended for a situation in which the practitioner becomes aware of suspected fraud or non-compliance with laws and regulations during the course of the engagement.
+These paragraphs are not intended for a situation in which an practitioner is asked to perform agreed-upon procedures in the context of a suspected fraud or non-compliance with laws and regulations. - A19 In such a case, the practitioner will determine whether he is required to report an identified or suspected fraud or non-compliance with laws and regulations to an authority outside the entity, as stipulated in the Anti Money Laundering and Terrorist Financing Act ('Wet ter voorkoming van witwassen en financieren van terrorisme' (Wwft)). - The Regulations on NOCLAR ('Nadere voorschriften NOCLAR') may determine responsibilities including reporting to an appropriate authority outside the entity when this is appropriate in the circumstances. - A20 The practitioner reports any factual findings that were found in the performance of the engagement.
 For example: a signature deviates from the original signature list, or an invoice is not the original one.
 Unless the engagement is focused on this aspect, the practitioner should not include a suspected fraud or non-compliance with laws and regulations in the report, nor should he use these terms in the report.
 If there is a suspected fraud or non-compliance with laws and regulations, then a new engagement would be needed to investigate this.

 The report of factual findings (Ref: Para.
-34i, 34n)
+34j, 34n)